ReadAlongs/Studio/README.md

 ##### The easy way, using Anaconda

-Anaconda/Miniconda will install Python 3 and the required compiler automatically for you, and makes ffmpeg installation simple.
+Anaconda/Miniconda will install Python 3 and the required compiler automatically for you, and simplifies ffmpeg and git installation.
 We recommend this solution.

 Download and install the latest "Miniconda3 Windows 64-bit" installer from https://docs.conda.io/en/latest/miniconda.html.